|Nutritional Guidelines (per serving)|

-Put the figs in a large stainless steel or enamel-lined stockpot or Dutch oven.
+Put the figs in large stainless steel or enamel-lined stockpot or Dutch oven.
 Pour the granulated sugar over the figs and let sit overnight.

 Place the pot over medium heat and cook the fig-sugar mixture until the sugar is completely dissolved, stirring constantly.

 Reduce the heat to low and add lemon slices.
-Cover and cook, stirring occasionally to prevent sticking until the figs are transparent and the syrup is thick about 2 to 3 hours.
-If possible, use a candy/deep fry thermometer—the jelling point to look for is 220 F to 225 F.
+Cover and cook, occasionally stirring to prevent sticking until the figs are transparent and the syrup is thick about 2 to 3 hours.
+If possible, use a candy/deep-fry thermometer—the jelling point to look for is 220 F to 225 F.

 Meanwhile, prepare the jars and boiling water bath for canning.
 Sterilize the jars and lids and fill a large canning kettle with water and bring to a boil.